arunravi287/Grayscale-Image-Colorization/README.md

 ### Hyperparameters

+The learning rate we used for the generator and discriminator is 0.0001.
+The contsant which controls the amount L1 loss contributes to the overall loss was set to 100.
+The values of momentum constants fed into the Adam Optimizer are 0.5 and 0.999.

 ## Inference
 We calculate FID and LPIPS on the 2000 images from the COCO-stuff validation set.
 The average test set LPIPS was 0.139.
 The table below highlights the FID scores -